magento/merchdocs/src/customers/account-company-users.md

 1. When prompted to confirm, click <span class="btn">Delete</span>.

-From the Admin, the company user continues to be listed in the [Customers]({% link customers/customers-all.md %}) grid, but with an `Inactive` status.
+In the Admin, the company user continues to be listed in the [Customers]({% link customers/customers-all.md %}) grid, but with an `Inactive` status.

 ## Field descriptions